Spin City: Premise

-At one point in development, the show was simply called Spin, which was changed when ABC was unable to secure rights to the name from the magazine of the same name.
-At the start of the series, Mike is dating reporter Ashley Schaeffer (Carla Gugino).
-In early promos for the series, the relationship is shown to be the main premise of the show.
-After just a few episodes, however, Ashley and Mike separated and the character was written out.

 The nature of Carter and Stuart's relationship became a running gag during the series.
 The two ended up becoming so close, their friendship was mocked by others, and their arguments sounded so much like husband and wife, a whole episode was dedicated to the notion that the two argued like a married couple.
 The two ended up meeting an older duo of best friends (one black and one white) who were virtual twins of Carter and Stuart in terms of personality; when it was discovered that the two older versions had become a couple, it ended up scaring Stuart quite a bit.
 For his part, Stuart tends to be very protective of his time with Carter, going so far as to be genuinely jealous when Carter spends more time with new campaign manager Caitlin (Heather Locklear).
 In spite of all the jokes and flirtations, they prove to be best friends willing to do anything for each other.
-This, too, was considered an important moment in television history, with Douglas noting, "I love the fact that the writers of Spin City explored the fact that gay men and heterosexual men can be friends.
+This, too, was considered an important moment in television history, with essayist and poet Orville Lloyd Douglas noting, "I love the fact that the writers of Spin City explored the fact that gay men and heterosexual men can be friends.
 The straight man doesn't have to worry that the gay man might hit on him."

+Production

+Early development

+At one point in development, the show was simply called Spin, which was changed when ABC was unable to secure rights to the name from the similarly named music magazine.
+At the start of the series, Mike is dating reporter Ashley Schaeffer (Carla Gugino).
+In early promos for the series, the relationship was shown to be the main premise of the show.
+Midway through the first season, however, Mike and Ashley separated and her character was written out.

+Spin City was one of six shows produced by DreamWorks Television in the lead up to the launch of its more successful parent company DreamWorks Pictures, which started releasing movies in September 1997 with The Peacemaker.
+Out of these initial shows, Spin City was the only one that was considered to be a hit by the time the movie division launched.